 (Emphasis added.)
-There is nothing to indicate that the decision to, for example, print items for the caucus event-without any further concrete actions being taken-constitutes an "agreement...to make an expenditure" that would require a committee to be "guesstimating" how much that expenditure might be and, if anywhere near the C4 filing date, a committee should be reporting it as a "debt"/future "expenditure" at that time.
+There is nothing to indicate that the decision to, for example, rent caucus space-without any further concrete actions being taken-constitutes an "agreement...to make an expenditure" that would require a committee to be "guesstimating" how much that expenditure might be, and, if anywhere near the C4 filing date, a committee should be reporting it as a "debt"/future "expenditure" at that time.
 Mr. Morgan's interpretation seems to create a new reporting burden on any expenditure a committee may even contemplate undertaking.